ArnavMotwani/UnsplashSwiftUI/README.md

 This SwiftUI package makes using the Unsplash API in an app simple and easy.

-Call the view and apply modifiers to it like you would with anyother view.
-The package will fetch the image metadata from the API and it will load the remote image, temporarily caching the image as well.
-The view also has a text in the botom left corner crediting the photographer as well as hotlinking to the image on Unsplash (A requirement while using the API).
+Call the view and apply modifiers to it like you would with any other view.
+The package will fetch the image metadata from the API and it will load the remote image asynchronously.
+The view also has a text in the bottom left corner crediting the photographer as well as hotlinking to the image on Unsplash (A requirement while using the API).

-### This package will be updated with the new AsyncImage View in SwiftUI released in WWDC 21

 ## Requirements:
-The package is only compatible with iOS 14 and iPadOS 14 for now.
+The package is only compatible with iOS 15 and iPadOS 15 for now.
+Previous releases of this package support older OS versions however this release uses the new concurrency features as well as the new AsyncImage View

 The package requires a Access Key (Client ID) for the Unsplash API.
 You can get one from the [Unsplash Developers](https://unsplash.com/developers) page.
 You'll need to register your app there and you will be Rate Limited (limited number of API requests per hour) until you apply for a high-volume application (refer to the [Unsplash Developers](https://unsplash.com/developers) page for more details)